bkatzung/kcsg-kartra-pages/readme.txt

 1. You paste the Kartra Embed code (or URL portion from it) into the Embed code/URL input of the KCSG Kartra Pages controls area in the page editor instead of into a custom HTML block.
-2. When you select the Kartra Live option and click Apply, KKP will generate a custom, second-stage page loader script which will be served directly from WordPress.
+2. When you select the Kartra Live option and click Apply, KKP uses a custom, second-stage page loader script which will be served directly from WordPress.
 3. The custom page loader uses your WordPress site icons instead of the Kartra site icons (so you won't need to associate your Kartra pages with a custom domain in order to get the site icon branding that's already on your WordPress domain).

-Once set up, displaying a Kartra page in Kartra Live mode follows this four-step process:
+Once set up, A WordPress visitor's browser will display a Kartra page in Kartra Live mode by following this three-step process:

-1. A visitor visits your WordPress site, which provides their browser with a custom second-stage page loader
-2. The (custom) second-stage page loader creates an iframe and tells their brwoser where to find the most recently published version of the Kartra page.
+1. The browser loads a custom page-loader script from WordPress
-3. The browser loads the Kartra page into the iframe.
+2. The browser loads the Kartra page from Kartra based on the page-loader script
-4. The browser loads any additional assets referenced by the Kartra page.
+3. The browser loads any additional assets referenced by the Kartra page

-You do not need to do anything in WordPress when you publish page changes in Kartra.
+In this mode, you do not need to do anything in WordPress when you publish page changes in Kartra.

 = "Kartra Download" Mode =